-A detailed examination of the various elements involved in the marching band curriculum. including basic skills and the instructional techniques of marching and maneuvering, parade and field execution, drill design, auxiliary groups, and competition.
+A detailed examination of the various elements involved in the marching band curriculum, including basic skills and the instructional techniques of marching and maneuvering, parade and field execution, drill design, auxiliary groups, and competition.
 Field experience required.
-May not be offered every year; offered fall '06.
+May not be offered every year.